Developing a Novel Holistic, Personalized Dementia Risk Prediction Model via Integration of Machine Learning and Network Systems Biology Approaches: Results and Discussion

-CAPCODRE reported a sensitivity of 85\%, specificity of 99\% and an accuracy of 92\%, surpassing all other current approaches to dementia prediction.
-CAPCODRE is fundamentally different from existing approaches to dementia prediction as it is able to assimilate data from a systems biology based network and a location-based dataset.
-Existing approaches to cognitive disorder prediction also do not take into account the wide variety of variables that CAPCODRE does, with most only focusing on genetic data for disease prediction.
-CAPCODRE is the first algorithm to take both genetic and environmental data into account.
-The performance of the algorithm was modeled via a confusion matrix, shown in the figure below.
+The developed model reported a sensitivity of 85\%, specificity of 99\% and a geometric accuracy of 92\%, surpassing all other current approaches to dementia prediction.
+It is fundamentally different from existing approaches to dementia prediction as it is able to assimilate data from a systems biology based network and a location-based dataset.
+Existing approaches to cognitive disorder prediction also do not take into account the wide variety of variables that this model does, with most only focusing on genetic data for disease prediction.
+The developed model is the first algorithm to take both genetic and environmental data into account.

-The accuracy of CAPCODRE was also modeled via the Area Under the Receiver Operating Characteristic Curve (AUC).
-The AUC compares true positive rates to false positive rates and ranges from 0 to 1, and is pictured below.
+The accuracy of the developed algorithm was also modeled via the Area Under the Receiver Operating Characteristic Curve (AUROC).
+The ROC compares true positive rates to false positive rates and ranges from 0 to 1, and is pictured below.